 Involve other people.

 In this situation, you need to remember that you belong to a larger world.
-Getting out of the cocoon and engaging the world is a step that every online therapy in Australia advocates for.
+Getting out of the cocoon and engaging the world is a step that every online counselling or therapy in Melbourne Australia advocates for.
 Try talking with friends and even strangers.
 Get up off that couch or even out of your home and get in contact with the outside world.
 Occasional walks always come in handy.
 Realizing that there is a big community around you tends to revive you despite the pain you are going through.
 Your relationship may also have been denying you the chance to socialize with nature and so by exposing yourself to the world you may be soothing yourself in the process of being fascinated.

-If you are looking for some online therapy, then I believe the above points will help you a great deal.
+If you are looking for some online counselling or therapy, then I believe the above points will help you a great deal.
 Breaking-up does not mark the end of your life and it should not make you feel like a reject.
 Get out, talk to people and do not direct hostility to your ex-partner or yourself.